kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/access-control/_index.md

 ### RoleTemplate examples

 Assume that CRD `custom-resource` `custom-resource-version` is defined in the extension.
 We expect that it returns custom-resource-version when KubeSphere users view custom-resource in the user interface.
-The following YAML files create two custom permissions: `global-custom-resource-viewing` and `global-custom-resource- creation`, respectively authorizing users to view and create resources in the `custom-resource` type, where `global-custom-resource-creation ` depends on `global-custom-resource-viewing`.
+The following YAML files create two custom permissions: `global-custom-resource-view` and `global-custom-resource- manage`, respectively authorizing users to view and create resources in the `custom-resource` type, where `global-custom-resource-manage ` depends on `global-custom-resource-view`.

 ```yaml
 apiVersion: iam.kubesphere.io/v1beta1